 Annual Idaho Salmon and Steelhead Days

-An event designed to teach 5th graders (and their teachers and parents) about one of Idaho’s most precious and interesting natural resources.
+Held every September this event is designed to teach 5th graders (and their teachers and parents) about one of Idaho’s most precious and interesting natural resources.

 Idaho Salmon and Steelhead Days is a 3-day celebration designed to increase awareness and appreciation for salmon and steelhead.
 This is a hands-on, outdoor, experiential learning event to teach students the biology, history and economic and cultural significance of these amazing fish.